flyingdoog/PTDNet/README.md

 <i>WSDM'21</i>

-I've updated the code from Tensorflow 1.0 to Tensorflow 2.0.
+Since the previous version is not easy to use, I've updated the code from Tensorflow 1.0 to Tensorflow 2.0.
 Currently, I only provide sample implementation for reference.
 Hyper-parameters for different datasets need tune.I will keep updating this repo.

+## Requirements
+  * Python 3.8.6
+  * tensorflow 2.3.1
+  * networkx

 ## References
 ```